fonbnk/docs/liquidity-bridge.md

 - deposit.currencyType: string (required) - The currency to deposit (see CurrencyType)
 - deposit.currencyCode: string (required) - The currency to deposit (e.g., "NGN", "KES", "CELO_CUSD", "TRON_USDT")
 - deposit.amount: string (optional) - The amount user pays
+- payout.paymentChannel: string (required) - The payment channel to payout to (see PaymentChannel)
 - payout.currencyType: string (required) - The currency to payout (see CurrencyType)
 - payout.currencyCode: string (required) - The currency to payout (e.g., "
 - payout.amount: string (optional) - The amount user receives